webzii/DECI-Term-II-Project/README.md

 ## Overview

-This project is a full-stack TypeScript + Node.js + Express application designed to resize `.jpeg`, `.jpg`, or `.png` images using the Sharp library.
+This project is a full-stack TypeScript + Node.js + Express application designed to resize `.jpg` images using the Sharp library.
 It provides both:
 - A **RESTful API** for uploading, resizing, and serving images, and
 - A **simple frontend interface** that allows users to upload images, view them in a gallery, select images to resize, and preview results in the browser.
 The project supports image caching for optimized performance and follows best practices for modular and scalable Express development.
 It also includes linting, formatting, and unit testing to ensure code quality and reliability.